 10. Haldighati, Udaipur

 The hill pass of Haldighati, which connects the Pali and Rajsamand districts, marks the site where the famous battle of 1576 was fought between Raja Man Singh of Amber and Rana Pratap Singh of Mewar; The first emperor was the general of Akbar.
-This is the battle where King Maharana Pratap and his horse, Chetak lost their lives and are etched in the history books forever!
+This is the battle where King Maharana Pratap and his horse, Chetak lost their lives and are etched in the history books forever that’s why it is the best historic place in Udaipur.

 This hill pass is a part of the Aravalli mountains and is named Haldighati because of the yellow color of its soil, which looks exactly like turmeric.